ngoclinhXD/AzuWeb/README.md

 ## License

-This project is currently unlicensed.
+This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+See the [LICENSE](LICENSE) file for details.